note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 type ToStringableTypes = string | number | boolean | bigint;
 ```

-The `CartesianProduct` function is used to produce coordinates between `Rows` and `Columns` i wanted as much as possible of the types to be derived from a more basic set of values. so this is who we will create a
+A goal in the program is that as much as possible of the types are derived from other more basic types.
-grid of possible coordinates for the board.
+The `CartesianProduct` function is used to produce coordinates between `Rows` and `Columns` for example.

 ```typescript
 // UnionToIntersection<X>